michogar/mapbox-redux/README.md

 # MapboxGL with Redux

-A basic sample of how to use Mapbox with Redux.
+A basic example showing how to use Mapbox with Redux.

 ```
 $ git clone git@github.com:michogar/mapbox-redux.git